Understanding Holiday Stress Through a Trauma-Informed Lens

 EMDR Focused Interventions for Seasonal Triggers

-Below are strategies rooted in EMDR principles that support Seasonal Triggers in EMDR Clients.
+Below are strategies rooted in EMDR principles that support seasonal triggers in EMDR clients.
 Therapists can use these during sessions or assign them as intersession support.

 1. Strengthen Phase 2 Resources